CHOOSING BUNGALOW PAINT COLORS, Part 4

 8. How about your landscaping?
 If you have flowering plants, do they tend toward warm or cool colors?

 9. What are the colors of the houses near you?
-You don’t want to choose a color that is not harmonious of too much the same.
+You don’t want to choose a color that is not harmonious or too much the same.
 Of course, your neighbors could get inspired by you &…

 Art-nouveau-rug-for bungalow10.
 Stepping back inside, do you have textiles that you plan to use- draperies, rugs, upholstery?
-It is always good to have a starting point & the colors that you are using inside your house can be a great guide.
+It is always good to have a starting point & the colors that you are using inside your house can be a great inspiration.
 I have a rug that guided me in choosing the colors for my Tampa house.
 (Sorry I haven’t included an image of it for you to see but we keep the rug in storage because my cat has tummy issues.)

 11. How about, artwork, pottery & other collections.
 They are a wonderful inspiration for your palette.
 They are the things that you love.